 Jason has extensive experience acting for both employers and employees in cases involving all aspects of employment law, including unfair dismissal, contractual claims, all forms of discrimination, whistleblowing, TUPE and jurisdictional issues.

 With a particular interest in discrimination law, both within and outside the employment field, Jason appeared as junior counsel in the Court of Appeal in Rowstock Ltd v.
-Jessemey IRLR 368, one of the key discrimination cases of 2013-2014.
+Jessemey IRLR 368.

 Jason founded Field Court’s Employment Law Group and its quarterly employment newsletter, and gives regular well-received seminars and workshops.
-Recent topics have included the new ET rules, key discrimination cases of 2014, a basic guide to equal pay, employment status and religious discrimination in the workplace.
+Recent training Jason has delivered incudes an annual discrimination law update, a webinar on religious dress in the workplace and a mock tribunal for the British Transport Police.

 - Feltham v.
-Feltham Management Ltd & Others – Represented the respondent in an 8-day unauthorised deduction, unfair dismissal and discrimination claim.
-The case is currently listed for appeal before the EAT.
+Feltham Management Ltd & Others – Represented the respondent in an 8-day unauthorised deduction, unfair dismissal and discrimination claim and in a wide-ranging appeal before the EAT (see Notable cases, below)

 - H v.
 Commissioner of Police of the Metropolis & Another – Representing the claimant in a wide-ranging whistleblowing claim against the police.